yakuraku/Plantopia/Iteration_3_Documentation/frontend_integration_guide.md

 - `garden_type` - "balcony", "backyard", "indoor", "courtyard", "community_garden" (String)
 - `available_space` - Space in square meters (Float)
 - `climate_goal` - User's environmental preferences (String)
+- 'start_date' - The start date that the user is going to start their planting journey

 ### Default Values
 If user doesn't provide optional data, frontend should send these defaults: